jeffknupp/blog/in_progress/new_post.md

 This means that multiple `generators` can create a sort of symbiotic relationship, yielding back and forth between one another.
 When might this be useful?
-Let's implement a simple producer/consumer model.
-In a typical implementation, either something sits between the producer and consumer to mediate (like the following):

-    #!py
-    def process_data():
-        while True:
-            items = produce()
-            consume(items)

-or we use a queue available to both `produce` and `consume`, each of which runs on a separate thread.
+Let's implement a simple producer/consumer system.
+In a typical implementation, we would use a queue available to both `produce` and `consume`, each of which runs on a separate thread.
 Here's an example from the Python documentation:

     #!py